-For many tattoo artist, owning a shop is a dream-come-true.
+For many tattoo artists, owning a shop is a dream come true.
 But, owning a business is about more than simply finding an empty building and moving in.

-The successful tattoo business owner has to wear a lot of hats to keep everything running smoothly.
+The successful shop owner has to wear a lot of hats to keep everything running smoothly.

 Secret #1 – Location Really Is Everything

 You often hear people talk about how the three most important aspects of real estate are location, location, and location.
-While that may be a bit simplistic, it is still kind of accurate.
+While that may be a bit simplistic, it is still fairly accurate.
 Choosing the location for a tattoo shop can absolutely make or break the business.
-There are few guidelines to keep in mind when choosing your location.
-For one, you want to consider your clientele and make yourself available in areas where they are.
-If you want to tattoo soccer moms or college co-eds, you might choose to have a space near other retail outlets.
-If you are looking for a rowdier crowd, maybe head toward a rougher part of town.
-No matter where you’re setting up, though, you want to know that the population can handle another tattoo shop.
-Being the best at what you do will certainly help, but if there are just too many shops in a small area, all of the tattoo businesses will suffer, with the newer ones potentially going under first.
+There are a few guidelines to keep in mind when choosing your location.
+For one, you want to consider your clientele and make yourself available in areas where they frequently are.
+High foot traffic, easy parking and access, as well as neighboring complementary businesses such as bars and nightclubs are key things to keep in mind when looking at locations.
+No matter where you’re setting up though, you want to know that the area can handle another tattoo shop.
+Being the best at what you do will certainly help, but if there are just too many shops in a small area, all of the tattoo shops will suffer, with the newer ones potentially going under first.
 Remember, it isn’t just a matter of “build it and they will come.”

 Secret #2 – Write a Business Plan

 If you’re looking for outside funding (say, from a bank), then a business plan may be a necessity.
-Even if it isn’t, though, any new business owner should consider creating one before opening the doors.
+Even if it isn’t required though, any new business owner should consider creating one before opening the doors.
 Creating a business plan forces you to consider aspects of the business that may have never occurred to you otherwise, and being prepared for them puts you at an incredible advantage down the road.
-There are fewer surprises, for sure, but the process also allows you to envision where you want the business to go and to create a sort of road map for how to get there.
+While there are fewer surprises for sure, the process also allows you to envision where you want the business to go and to create a sort of road map for how to get there.
 Once the business plan is written, you can use it to guide your decision-making process, keeping in mind that it’s not written in stone and you can revise and alter it when appropriate.

 Secret #3 – Treat Your Business Like a Business